Learn how to paint wood furniture like a professional with these simple painting tips.

 For a smooth finish, it’s prudent to sand and apply a second coat of paint.
 Once you’re done painting the first coat, wait for at least two hours before you sand it — use #220 grit sandpaper — to bring down any inconsistencies.
 Note: Do not apply pressure to the sander or it’ll scrape off the layer of paint you’ve worked on.
 Then, take a tack cloth and gently run it across the surface.
 Check if the wood is clean and smooth before you finish with the final coat of paint.

-And voila, you just scored yourself a brand new furniture for your home!
+And voila, you just scored yourself a piece of brand new furniture for your home!